Atiyakh/Fluxon/README.md

 # Fluxon

 Fluxon is a lightweight python-based general-purpose network engine.
-It offers routing, secure communication, session handling, and database management, making it an excellent choice for building server-side applications.
+It offers secure communication, session handling, various server architectures and setups, and high-level database management making it an excellent choice for building server-side applications.

 ---